Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 In summary

 Debt snowball and debt avalanche are the two most widely-recommended methods for ordering debt payoff.
 Snowball pays the smallest balance first; avalanche pays the highest rate first.
 Avalanche saves more money mathematically — typically $200 to $2,000 over a typical payoff timeline — but snowball is more durable behaviourally because the early small-debt wins create motivation that sustains the multi-year discipline.
-The right answer depends on which method the household will actually finish; a hybrid that pays off small debts first and then switches to avalanche captures most of the benefits of both.
+The right answer depends on which method the household will actually finish.
 Either method requires a budget, stopped accumulation, a small emergency fund first, and the patience for an 18–60 month timeline.

 Sources